kenyonbowers/kenyonbowers/README.md

 **"The LORD is my strength and my shield; my heart trusted in him, and I am helped: therefore my heart greatly rejoiceth; and with my song will I praise him."
 (Psalms 28:7)**

+# Current Project:
+I am currently working on a Bible translation app called (name is a work in progress) Textus Translatus.
+This app will allow translators and missionaries to translate God's Word from the original languages more easily.
+Lord willing, there will be many translation resources included in the app to make the process easier.
+Pray for God's blessing on this project!

 # GitHub Stats:
 <picture>